sanya-code/sanya-code/README.md

 ## 📌 About Me

 - 🎓 MCA student (2nd Semester)
-- 🌱 Learning: MERN Stack, Python, DSA, AI/ML
+- 🌱 Learning: Python, DSA, AI/ML
 - 🎯 Goal: Become a skilled full-stack Python developer with a creative edge
 - 📚 Also interested in journalism, design, and storytelling